AnshumanTripathi/anshumantripathi.github.io/content/blog/invisible-pods.md

 NAME                          READY   STATUS    RESTARTS   AGE podinfo-test-cluster-worker   1/1     Running   0          58s
 ```

 It becomes visible again because the mirror pod was successfully created.

 ## Conclusion

-Static pods are a core concept used in Kubernetes with nuances.
-As we have seen, these nuances can be exploited by attackers to run invisible pods in a cluster.
-This makes them particularly dangerous from a security standpoint.
-[For more details see Rory's presentation on attacker persistence strategies](https://youtu.be/GtrkIuq5T3M).
+Static pods are a core concept in Kubernetes clusters but they have the potential to create security risks.
+They can cause pods to become invisible to `kubectl`, by referencing non-existent namespaces allowing attackers to remain hidden in the compromised Kubernetes cluster.

-One way to detect and catch these scenarios is to have auditing enabled on the Kubernetes cluster so that the administrator can quickly catch anomalous scenarios like these.
+To detect this and other anomalies always have auditing enabled on the Kubernetes cluster so that the administrators can track Kubelet and API Server activities.
+Additionally, regularly inspect Kubernetes node processes using `kubectl debug node` to catch an unknown or unexpected process running on a node.

+For more on attacker persistence strategies, see [Rory McCune's presentation](https://youtu.be/GtrkIuq5T3M).
+To dive deeper into Kubernetes fundamentals, check out my [Kubernetes Concepts guide](/blog/understanding-kubernetes).